RhysCAllen/MAG-pipeline-public/README.md

 # MAG-pipeline-public

-This public repo summarizes the creation and analysis of metagenome-assembled genomes from shotgun sequence of peat bog samples.
+This public repo summarizes the creation and analysis of metagenome-assembled genomes from shotgun sequence of three peat bog samples.

 One method to learn to analyze metagenomic sequence is to reproduce published analyses.
 This public repo is a work-in-progress.
 It is an example of the work I would like to do professionally, and of my current skill level with MAGs.